 New Quay There are links to the Welsh poet Dylan Thomas in this pretty coastal town.
 Trips to see the pod of dolphins are also popular – scientists have proved that they even have their own Welsh accent!

-Visit St Davids, the smallest city in Britain with a stunning cathedral.
-In medieval times it was an important centre for pilgrimages, in fact 3 pilgrimages to St Davids was the equivalent of one to The Holy Land.
+Visit St Davids, the smallest city in Britain.
+In medieval times, St Davids Cathedral was an important centre for pilgrimages, in fact three pilgrimages to St Davids was the equivalent of one to The Holy Land.
 Today it is a favourite location of artists, travellers, pilgrims and surfers.
+Sitting alongside the cathedral is the remains of St Davids Bishop's Palace, a grand medieval dwelling with ornate stone carvings.

 Oriel y Parc Gallery & National Park Visitor Centre houses a Class A Gallery displaying works of art from the National Museum Wales collection including works by Graham Sutherland.